All sessions have been approved for Continuing Education Credits in NY, CT & MA

 Baden maintains a private forensic pathology consulting practice.
 He has been a consulting or lead pathologist and an expert witness on a number of other high-profile cases and investigations and has been hired to conduct private autopsies in a number of cases.
 He is the Chief Forensic Pathologist for the New York State Police.

-In order of appearance Convention Schedule
+In order of appearance during the Convention Schedule

 Families Gone Wild: Defusing Conflict in the Arrangement Room